piepdx/pie-cookbook/drafts/current/pie-cookbook-working-draft.md

 Choosing the right Sponsors can be a challenge for Accelerators.
 Like any investor, it is important that a Sponsor's desired outcomes are in line with the objectives of the accelerator and that achieving those outcomes has a high likelihood of success during the normal operations of the accelerator.

-A great example of an effective sponsor relationship is the "Powered by Techstars" model that Techstars employee with corporate sponsors.
-With this sponsorship arrangement, Techstars and the corporation collaborate to ensure that the Accelerator program is meeting the needs of the corporate sponsor.
+A great example of an effective sponsor relationship is the "Powered by Techstars" model where Techstars partners with a corporation to create an accelerator.
+With this sponsorship arrangement, Techstars and the corporation collaborate to ensure that the accelerator program is meeting the needs of the corporate sponsor, be they educational, innovation, or financial return.
 In addition to capital, the corporate sponsor provides validation and market expertise for the Techstars program.

 #### Partner
 Partners are organizations that support the Accelerator program with resources rather than direct capital.
 This is a mutually beneficial arrangement that is generally used as a loss-leader for Partners.